+- I. Write short notes on any four of the following

-- 1. JPEG and MPEG - 2.
-FTP - 3.
-Field Reference - 4.
-Usability - 5.
-TIFF and GIFF - II.
-Explain the various stages involved in the preparation of technical documents. - III.
+- 1. JPEG and MPEG

+- 2. FTP

+- 3. Field Reference

+- 4. Usability

+- 5. TIFF and GIFF

+II.
+Explain the various stages involved in the preparation of technical documents.

+III.
 "Technical writing is a team work."
+Elucidate.

-Elucidate. - IV.
-Explain the different software tools used in Technical writing - V. Elaborate the quality parameters required in preparing documents? - VI.
+IV.
+Explain the different software tools used in Technical writing

+V. Elaborate the quality parameters required in preparing documents?

+- VI.
 Explain the basic principles of Technical writing - VII.
 Explain the role of project manager in preparing project documents. - VIII.
 User manuals are the interfaces between laymen and technology.
 Substantiate.

-Third Semester: Elective Course MCJ 3E08 : Fashion Communication
+Fourth Semester: Elective Course MCJ 4E 09 : Fashion Communication

-History of Fashion: Recorded History of Fashion, Western and Indian-Fashion with reference to Paris; Origins of Indian Fashion - Jain and Buddhist documents: Sattika - Saree and Cilappathikaram by IlangoAdikal of Classical Tamil Literature -Indulgence of men on beautification-New philosophies emerge after French Revolutions-A emergence of 'bourgeoisies'or middle class-Russian Revolution.
+History of Fashion: Recorded History of Fashion, Western and Indian-Fashion with reference to Paris; Origins of Indian Fashion - Jain and Buddhist documents: Sattika - Saree and Cilappathikaram by IlangoAdikal of Classical Tamil Literature -Indulgence of men on beautification-New philosophies emerge after French Revolutions-A emergence of 'bourgeoisies' or middle class-Russian Revolution.